PaperArmada/interview-demo/README.md

   - Powers AI interactions, leveraging tools and workflows for seamless session management.

 ### 4. **`constants.py`**
 - **Purpose**: Provides static configuration data for the application.
+Intended for future iterations.
 - **Contents**:
   - Question bank organized by categories (behavioral, situational, technical, cultural fit).
   - Evaluation criteria mapped to competencies such as problem-solving, technical expertise, and adaptability.

 ### 5. **`response_viewer.py`**
-- **Purpose**: A helper tool to test and explore responses from mock candidates.
+- **Purpose**: A helper tool to make things easier when testing out the application manually.
 - **Features**:
   - Upload mock candidate response JSON files for evaluation.
   - Navigate responses with an interactive interface.
-  - Copy individual responses for further analysis or sharing.
+  - Copy individual responses for easy input into the UI.
 - **How to Use**: Run the response viewer with:
   ```bash
   streamlit run response_viewer.py